 Active Directory communication involves the following ports and as a system administrator, you must be familiar with some of the following ports already.
 Enterprises use Active Directory for authentication, server and workstation management, group policy management, etc. In this guide, the most important network ports, protocols, and services used by Microsoft client and server operating systems, and their subcomponents are listed in the table below.
 You may want to see the following related guides: Pass-Through Authentication with on-Premise AD, reasons to deploy AAD, Microsoft Azure Active Directory: How to setup Azure AD Tenant, and how to set up an Azure AD Tenant, and how to add a custom domain in the Azure Active directory.

 Microsoft server products use a variety of network ports and protocols to communicate with client systems and with other server systems over the network.
-Dedicated firewalls, host-based firewalls, and Internet Protocol security (IPSec) filters are other important components that are required to help secure your network.
-However, if these technologies are configured to block ports and protocols that are used by a specific server, that server will no longer respond to client requests.
+You need dedicated firewalls, host-based firewalls, and IPSec filters to secure your network.
+If you configure these technologies to block ports and protocols a specific server uses, it won’t respond to client requests.

 |Active Directory Web Services (ADWS)||TCP||9389|